DeepWalter/DIP/README.md

 # DIP
-Python code for algorithms in book Digital Image Processing.
+Python code for algorithms in book *Digital Image Processing*.